westerndigitalcorporation/zbdbench/README.md

   - Adding SPDK FIO plugin support for a new benchmark
      - See benchs/template.py for guidance

+## fio_steady_state_performance
+  - Puts the (conventional) drive into its steady state by completely filling it and then overwriting it.
+This puts conventional block devices into the state where the on device garbage colletion is working to free up space.

+  - (Random) Read and (Random) Write performance of the drive is subseqently messured.

 ## fio_zone_write
   - executes a fio workload that writes sequential to 14 zones in parallel and while writing 6 times the capacity of the device.